XingxingHuang/DeepLearningTechniques_2D/README.md

 **Spatial Pyramid Pooling** [1406.4729](https://arxiv.org/abs/1406.4729) Kaiming he.
 Also called SPP-Net. deal with different size inputs.
 Smart idea, but I think the use pooling for different scales may still cause problem.
 Especially your target has a large size variation.

 **SQueezeNet** [1602.07360](https://arxiv.org/abs/1602.07360) Use the Fire module to squeeze the networks and get compressed model ~ 0.5 MB.
 Found DSD (Dense→Sparse→Dense) method that to use spared pretrain mdoel to retrain could get better results.
+During the fire module, one conv layer is divided to two layers , squeeze layer and the expand layer (one with 1x1 conv only, one with 1x1 and 3x3 conv).
+The number of convs is following `S1x1 < E1x1 + E3x3`.
+They use `S1x1 = E1x1 / 4 + E3x3 / 4` in the paper.
+As the output of squeeze layer has fewer channels.
+The total number of parameters decreases significantly.

 **Region of Interested Pooling** ROI pooling. share features by combine the bbox regression and CNN.